 The concept of DevOps is increasingly becoming popular in the technological sphere.
 Basically, it is the process which aims at the unification of development and operations to allow a custom software development company to deliver high-quality solutions faster.

 But DevOps is much more than merely purchasing a new set of tools.
 It’s all about undergoing a true cultural transformation.
-However, to be successful with DevOps, you need to invest some money in acquiring a few new software.
-These tools help the DevOps teams to bend their processes in such a way so their organizations succeed.
+However, to be successful with DevOps, you need to invest some money in acquiring a few new software such as log data management These tools help the DevOps teams to bend their processes in such a way so their organizations succeed.
 Let’s explore these tools one at a time.

 1. Containerization And Container Orchestration